When you’re new to budgeting, it can be really difficult to figure out how much money you should be spending on each area of your life.

 The last 20% is reserved for just two things: debt repayment and savings.

-This is also the money that will go toward your emergency fund and your retirement account.
+This is also the money that will go toward helping you build your emergency fund, pay for any financial goals you have, and funding your retirement account.

-Related Article: The Best Personal Finance Books to Read in 2019
+Read More: The Best Personal Finance Books to Read in 2023

 Alright, let’s say you’ve read about this budgeting method and decided you want to give it a shot.
 How do you get started?
 Here are some simple steps to follow: